Call: 01647 433276

 Mobile Broadband - If the landline broadband is slow or unreliable try a mobile provider.
 Three offer a reasonably priced unlimited data package which includes a router.
 In many rural areas you will get faster speeds than your current broadband (as long as you can position the router to get a signal) and the service is reliable.
 Remember that it is the 3G (or preferrably 4G) signal that is the key here so even if your mobile phone might not get a good voice signal you may still have an adequate 3G or 4G signal.

 Communication with colleagues - Part of the challenge of working from home is getting used to the feeling of isolation but nowadays it is easy to keep in touch with colleagues.
 Apps like WhatsApp and Signal allow you to make voice and video calls via your mobile phone and you can use your interent connection to make calls so you don't have to eat up valuable mobile data.
 If you need group chats then look at Microsoft Teams - which you might already have anyway as part of an Office 365 subscription.
-There is also Skype which is an alternative to Teams.
+There is also Skype which is an alternative to Teams and Zoom which seems to be the most popular one at the moment.